awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 You can monitor the progress of snapshots by viewing the snapshot details in the AWS Management Console, or by calling [describe\-cluster\-snapshots](https://docs.aws.amazon.com/cli/latest/reference/redshift/describe-cluster-snapshots.html) in the CLI or the [DescribeClusterSnapshots](https://docs.aws.amazon.com/redshift/latest/APIReference/API_DescribeClusterSnapshots.html) API action\.
 For an in\-progress snapshot, these display information such as the size of the incremental snapshot, the transfer rate, the elapsed time, and the estimated time remaining\.

 To ensure that your backups are always available to your cluster, Amazon Redshift stores snapshots in an internally managed Amazon S3 bucket that is managed by Amazon Redshift\.
 Amazon Redshift provides free storage for snapshots that is equal to the storage capacity of your cluster until you delete the cluster\.
 After you reach the free snapshot storage limit, you are charged for any additional storage at the normal rate\.
 Because of this, you should evaluate how many days you need to keep snapshots and configure their retention period accordingly, and delete any manual snapshots that you no longer need\.
-For pricing information, go to the Amazon Redshift [product detail page](https://aws.amazon.com/redshift/)\.
+For pricing information, see the Amazon Redshift [product detail page](https://aws.amazon.com/redshift/)\.

 ## Automated Snapshots<a name="about-automated-snapshots"></a>

-When automated snapshots are enabled for a cluster, Amazon Redshift periodically takes snapshots of that cluster, usually every eight hours or following every 5 GB per node of data changes, or whichever comes first\.
+When automated snapshots are enabled for a cluster, Amazon Redshift periodically takes snapshots of that cluster\.
+By default Amazon Redshift takes a snapshot about every eight hours or following every 5 GB per node of data changes, or whichever comes first\.
+Alternatively, you can create a snapshot schedule to control when automated snapshots are taken\.
 Automated snapshots are enabled by default when you create a cluster\.

-These snapshots are deleted at the end of a retention period\.
+Automated snapshots are deleted at the end of a retention period\.
 The default retention period is one day, but you can modify it by using the Amazon Redshift console or programmatically by using the Amazon Redshift API or CLI\.

 To disable automated snapshots, set the retention period to zero\.
 If you disable automated snapshots, Amazon Redshift stops taking snapshots and deletes any existing automated snapshots for the cluster\.